 Unapproved absences will be treated seriously and considered unprofessional conduct.
-These absences will be reflected in the final grade of the course, and may constitute grounds for failure of the course, even if the composite grade for other aspects of the evaluation exceeds the passing grade.
+These absences may constitute grounds for failure of the course, even if the composite grade for other aspects of the evaluation exceeds the passing grade.
 Students who fail to abide by these regulations without appropriate prior approval or timely notification after the fact for emergent absences should expect a meeting regarding professionalism as outlined in the Procedures for Concerns with Medical Student Professional Behavior.